trinsic-id/v2-sdk/docs/java/index.md

 # The Trinsic Java SDK

 The Trinsic Java SDK makes it easy to interact with the Trinsic API from any Java application.
-The most recent version of the library can be found on ____.
+The most recent version of the library can be found on Github Maven Packages.
 You can find the SDKs source on [Github](https://github.com/trinsic-id/sdk/java).

 ## Installation
 1. Install the Trinsic SDK package from the [Github Packages](https://github.com/trinsic-id/sdk/packages/940563)
-2.

 ## Configuration
 1. Download the Trinsic Okapi binaries for your platform (TODO - this will be handled via winget/brew/deb in the future)